 A Change of Travel Plans

-- And with this confidence, I previously decided to come to you so you might have grace a second time,
+- And with this confidence, I was previously intending to come to you so you might have grace a second time,

 - and then to pass into Macedonia through you.
 And again from Macedonia to come to you, and be sent by you into Judea.

 - Therefore, did I make light in deciding this?
 Or do I decide what I decide according to the flesh, so with me there’s both “definitely yes”(5)“definitely yes” is literally “Yes!
 Yes!”
 It’s a repetition of an affirmative that can have emphatic sense.
 It was here translated “definitely yes” to more accurately convey the parallelism with the follow statement (see following note). and “definitely no”?(6)“definitely no”.
 In Greek, this is a double negative (no, no) to add emphasis.
 Since English double negatives cancel each other out (instead of adding emphasis) the word “definitely” was added to keep the emphatic sense of the Greek.